 If you are a Martha Stewart type, use this extra time to get your children involved in the cooking process.
 Teach them how to make basic meals, or secret family recipes.
 You kids will be filled with satisfaction knowing that they helped to make tonight’s family meal.
 But, if you are on the opposite spectrum, where the idea of cooking is more daunting than the dentist’s office, that’s okay!
 Use this time to try to learn the kitchen basics.
 Learn how to cook pasta, chop vegetables, and roast a chicken.
 Get your kids involved and make it a family affair.
 The Super Crew Breakfast Cookbook is filled with tasty, kid-approved recipes and over 100 fun nutrition activities!
 It’s never too late to learn.

-Coronavirus has put many families in financial hardship.
+The COVID pandemic has put many families in financial hardship.
 So, if you are fortunate enough to have some extra supplies, take this opportunity to aid those in need.
 Have your children go through their closets to find clothes they don’t wear and toys that they don’t play with anymore.
 Leave your donated items in your front yard for the community to take home.
 Perhaps call the elderly neighbor to see if she is in need of any food or household items.
 If so, consider making a care package and dropping it off on their doorstep.
 A little help goes a long way.

 The world has to be reminded that life did exist before iPhones, tablets, Netflix, and video games.
 It may take a little creativity, but there are plenty of ways to enrich family time without the help of technology.
 Use this time in quarantine to better yourself, and reconnect with your children.
 And, don’t forget to have fun with these screen-free summer activities!